-Moreover, in Ref.\cite{AyonBeato:2013} it is shown that not only de~Sitter universes, but \emph{any} homogeneous and isotropic universe, independently of its spatial topology and matter content, allows for the presence of a conformal stealth which evolves along with the universe without exhibiting its gravitational fingerprints.
-Nevertheless, that result strongly depends on the fact that FRW spacetimes are conformally flat.
-However, as is was already mentioned, the homogeneity and isotropicity of these spacetimes are just approximated symmetries of the actual Universe.
-In fact, many important observables of the $\Lambda$CDM model are related to density perturbations around the time when radiation and matter densities were equal.
-Density perturbations imply that the above mentioned symmetries of the FRW spacetime are lost and, consequently, is also lost the conformal flatness leading to the existence of the stealth found in Ref.\cite{AyonBeato:2013}.
-As a first step into solving the problem of the existence of a stealth in more realistic backgrounds, it is important to establish that such a field can also exist in cosmological spacetimes which are not conformally flat.
-Therefore, in this paper we consider stealth configurations for more general nonminimal couplings, where no obvious conformal arguments can be used.
+Moreover, in Ref.~\cite{Ayon-Beato:2013bsa} it was shown that not only de~Sitter universes, but \emph{any} homogeneous and isotropic universe, independently of its spatial topology and matter content, allows for the presence of a conformal stealth which evolves along with the Universe without exhibiting its gravitational fingerprints.
+This result can be understood as a mapping of the previously known stealth configurations of Minkowski spacetime into stealths in FRW spacetimes.
+The corresponding map was found using the conformal symmetry of the stealth action, as well as the conformal flatness of FRW spacetime which is a consequence of its homogeneity and isotropy.
+Nevertheless, as it was already mentioned, the later are just approximated symmetries of the actual Universe where stars, galaxies, clusters of galaxies, etc.\ are present.
+Therefore, many important observables of the successful $\Lambda$CDM model are related to density perturbations which grew into this cosmic large scale structure.
+The backreaction of these density perturbations, on the one hand breaks the above mentioned symmetries of the FRW spacetimes, spoiling its conformal flatness, and on the other hand they also induce perturbations on the coexisting conformal stealth.
+These last perturbations differ from the stealth in nature because they are necessarily coupled both to the matter sources, which were never conformally invariant, and to the perturbed spacetime which is not longer conformally flat.
+Consequently, conformal symmetry is irrelevant at the perturbative level defining the $\Lambda$CDM model.
+Hence, constraining the stealths of cosmology to being conformally coupled is an unnecessary restriction which can severely limit the analysis of more realistic scenarios.
+For this reason, the main motivation of this paper is to explore the existence of stealth configurations in FRW spacetimes for general nonminimal couplings, where no obvious conformal arguments can be used.